Skip to main content

 Our Dandenong and Pakenham Criminal Lawyers attend Court week in and week out.
 We believe we have developed a good relationship with Court staff and we are a familiar with the Magistrates’ in the area.
 We know how your case can best be presented to obtain the best result.

-If you are going to be questioned by Police or if you receive a Summons or Charge Sheet contact Catherine O’Bryan of Galbally & O’Bryan to arrange a conference to commence the preparation of your defence.
+If you are going to be questioned by Police or if you receive a Summons or Charge Sheet contact the Galbally & O'Bryan criminal law team to arrange a conference to commence the preparation of your defence.